Floating Classrooms on Greenpoint’s Waterways

 |Project Location:||Newtown Creek|

 In 2014, through a competitive process, North Brooklyn Community Boathouse (NBCB) received a $24,693 GCEF grant (and provided $25,000 in matching funds) to expand their waterways environmental education program.
 The GCEF grant was used to purchase two 12-to-14-person canoes, and related paddles, safety equipment, and storage systems, enhancing NBCB’s existing fleet of 25 small boats used for public paddle trips.
 The larger, more stable boats purchased with GCEF funding allowed NBCB’s education program to expand and, over the course of the project, serve more than 300 Greenpointers of all ages and boating skills.
-GCEF funds were also used to develop a curriculum tailored to the environmental history and landmarks of the local waterways.
+GCEF funds were also used to develop educational materials tailored to the environmental history and landmarks of the local waterways.
 Finally, GCEF funded training for 6 new canoe trip leaders, including a 2-day American Canoe Association certified on-water training, an 8-hour “First Aid for Urban Waterways” workshop, and New York City Fire Department CPR training.